HarveyKBrown/dotfiles/README.md

 # dotfiles
 linux dotfiles

-Home directory configs only
+Home directory configs only, would love to give you all my netctl config passcodes but guess I wont be ¯\_(ツ)_/¯

-# Packages Included:
+# Included:
-.bashrc (I know its not a package, shutup)

-ranger

-i3

-rofi

-i3status

-pamixer (pulseaudio frontend)

-xinput

-xrandr

-xbacklight

-DejaVu Font

-Maim
+.bashrc

+Configs for:

+ranger,
+i3,
+rofi,
+i3status,
+pactl,
+xinput,
+xrandr,
+xbacklight,
+maim,
-vim
+vim and
 vim-plug (Required running manually to install vim plugins)

+DejaVu Monospace font strongly reccomended.

+Also includes dumb external monitor output switching script (see .config/i3/monitor) $mod+Shift+s to use, will require a pathedit in i3 config